 In dentistry, there is no one-size-fits-all treatment when it comes to addressing periodontal disease.
-Drs.
-Levesque and Vogel will evaluate your oral health and provide a range of periodontal therapies to treat the various stages and effects of gum disease.
+Dr. Levesque and Dr. Vogel will evaluate your oral health and provide a range of periodontal therapies to treat the various stages and effects of gum disease.
 After a comprehensive examination, we will recommend the best course of treatment.

 If you have early signs of gum disease, known as gingivitis, we may recommend more frequent dental cleanings to restore your gums to optimal health.
-If more intensive treatment is needed, the dentist may recommend a deep teeth cleaning known as scaling and root planing.
+If more intensive treatment is needed, the dentist may recommend a deep tooth cleaning known as scaling and root planing.
 During this procedure, the dentist or hygienist will remove plaque and tartar from the deep pockets of the gum.

 Patients who have advanced signs of gum disease may require more intense treatment or surgery.
 In these cases, we may help coordinate treatment with a local periodontist.

 Our high-tech office offers state-of-the-art dental laser technology to our patients.
 Lasers are an amazing new technology for the dental office and enable us to provide treatment that is more accurate, less invasive, and less painful.
 Laser dentistry also produces fewer side effects such as bleeding and swelling which have an effect on recovery time and your level of discomfort during and after your procedure.

 - Perform gum surgery without needles, bleeding, or stitches

 - Sterilize your restoration and gum tissue as its healing